Does your child turn four between 1st July 2023 and 30th June 2024?

-If so, enrol your child now to secure a place at Margaret River Kindy for 2020.
-All you need to do is visit Margaret River Primary School (during term time) to fill in an application form or download one from our website.
+If so, enrol your child now to secure a place at Margaret River Kindy for 2024.
+All you need to do is visit Margaret River Primary School (during term time) to fill in an application form or download one from our website here.
 You will need to bring your child’s birth certificate and immunisation record with you to enrol.
-For 2020, Margaret River Kindergarten will offer a 15 hour programme (equivalent to 2 ½ days contact time).
+For 2024, Margaret River Kindergarten will offer a 15 hour programme (equivalent to 2 ½ days contact time), dependent on student numbers.

 You can experience for yourself the stimulating yet nurturing learning environment from the above video.